3 Big Questions After The Iowa Results Meltdown

 The caucuses have already come under fire for being too complicated, too inaccessible and too white.

 And this is not the first time there have been complications — with both parties.
-As it is the state Democratic party was going to make matters more confusing with three separate results.
+As it is, the state Democratic Party was going to make matters more confusing with three separate results.

 Quirky and quaint may have given way to clunky and antiquated, especially in the 21st century with voters coming of age who look at this system and think it makes no sense.